_edited.png)

 -

-All boats are required to have a video device (iPad preferred) to verify release of billfish.
+All boats are required to have a video device (iPad preferred) to verify the release of all billfish.
 Each boat is responsible for its own video equipment.

 -